bgamari/ghc-wiki-import/status/oct13.md

-In light of this, Well-Typed has added two new hires to GHC HQ to keep things moving, and help the development process going forward: **Edsko de Vries** and **Austin Seipp**.
+In light of this, Well-Typed has added two people to GHC HQ to keep things moving, and help the development process going forward: **Edsko de Vries** and **Austin Seipp**.